 - No/Low Online Engagement- use this alert to flag students for intervention if they are not regularly accessing your course or are not fully engaging online

 View the full list of alert types along with info on appropriate uses and potential interventions.

 How to Issue an Early Intervention Progress Report/Alert

-Progress Reports rosters are distributed to via email to all instructors during the 2nd week of each term.
+Progress Reports rosters are distributed via email to all instructors during the 2nd week of each term.
 The email contains a link with a class roster.
-During the first 5 weeks of the term, instructors are asked to simply select "Yes" for each student that is at risk to fail their course.
+During the early part of the term, instructors are asked to simply select "Yes" for each student that is at risk to fail their course.
 It is also necessary to select the appropriate reason(s) that the student is at risk (i.e. Poor Attendance, Not Turning in Assignments, Low Test Scores, etc.) At this point in the term, it is only necessary to identify those who are having problems.
 Instructors will receive periodic reminders and can return to the Progress Report roster at any a new issue arises for a student in order to mark that student as at risk.